ivy-llc/ivy/README.rst

-On the other hand, if you have your own new library in mind, or if you would like to implement parts of your own project in Ivy to maximise its portability, then we recommend checking out the page `Writing Ivy`_ in the docs.
+On the other hand, if you have your own new library in mind, or if you would like to implement parts of your own project in Ivy to maximise its portability, then we recommend checking out the page `Using Ivy`_ in the docs.
 Here, we dive a bit deeper into the Ivy framework, and the best coding practices to get the most out of Ivy for your own codebases and libraries.